FF. Construction, Renovation and Physical Conditions of School Buildings

 - Sufficient space shall be provided in all classroom and specialty room settings to encourage student social interaction and interpersonal skill development.

 - Adequate space shall be provided throughout the school to enhance student social interaction and interpersonal skill development.

 - Students shall be permitted to eat lunch only in a cafeteria.

 c) Commuting Distance to an Assigned School

-- A student living greater than a 1.5 kilometre distance from his/her assigned school shall be provides bus transportation.
+- A student living greater than a 1.5 kilometre distance from their assigned school shall be provides bus transportation.

-- No student shall be required to travel by bus transportation more than 30 kilometres in order to reach his/her assigned school.
+- No student shall be required to travel by bus transportation more than 30 kilometres in order to reach their assigned school.

 d) Renovations Ongoing During the School Year

 - Renovations to an existing school building shall not occur during the instructional day.